-- (2) We have also agreed to pay the representative a management fee equal to 1.0% of the aggregate gross proceeds received from the sale of the securities in the transaction and reimburse the accountable expenses of the representative, including a pre-closing expense allowance of up to a maximum of \$15,000 and an additional closing expense allowance up to a maximum of \$95,000. - (3) We have granted a 45-day option to the underwriters to purchase up to 301,339 additional shares of common stock and/or additional common warrants exercisable for up to an additional 301,339 shares of common stock at the assumed public offering price per share of common stock and the assumed public offering price per common warrant set forth above less the underwriting discounts and commissions solely to cover over- allotments, if any.
+(2) We have also agreed to pay the representative a management fee equal to 1.0% of the aggregate gross proceeds received from the sale of the securities in the transaction and reimburse the accountable expenses of the representative, including a pre-closing expense allowance of up to a maximum of \$15,000 and an additional closing expense allowance up to a maximum of \$95,000.

+(3) We have granted a 45-day option to the underwriters to purchase up to 301,339 additional shares of common stock and/or additional common warrants exercisable for up to an additional 301,339 shares of common stock at the assumed public offering price per share of common warrant set forth above less the underwriting discounts and commissions solely to cover over- allotments, if any.